C4Q/AC3.2-UICollectionView/README.md

         }
     }

-    // MARK: - Navigation
-    // In a storyboard-based application, you will often want to do a little preparation before navigation override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
-        // Get the new view controller using [segue destinationViewController].
-        // Pass the selected object to the new view controller.
-    }

     // MARK: - UICollectionViewDelegateFlowLayout
     func collectionView(_ collectionView: UICollectionView,
                         layout collectionViewLayout: UICollectionViewLayout,
                         sizeForItemAt indexPath: IndexPath) -> CGSize {

         let paddingSpace = sectionInsets.left * (itemsPerRow + 1)
         let availableWidth = view.frame.width - paddingSpace
         let widthPerItem = availableWidth / itemsPerRow